mozilla/fxa/features/FxA-16-devices-view/README.md

 and important information about the status of those devices.

-I want my FF devices to be logically named so I recognize them and have the ability to rename them.
+I want my FF devices to be logically named so that I recognize them.
 I want to easily see the type and browser details of the each device, and to be able to identify the device I am currently using.